Rother Valley Country Park

-The Rother Valley Country Park is a country park in the Metropolitan Borough of Rotherham, South Yorkshire, close to Rotherham's border with Sheffield and Derbyshire.
-It covers 3 square kilometres (740 acres), has four artificial lakes, recreational activities and nature reserves.
+The Rother Valley Country Park is a country park in the Metropolitan Borough of Rotherham, South Yorkshire, England, close to Rotherham's border with Sheffield and Derbyshire.
+It covers 3 square kilometres (750 acres) and has four artificial lakes, recreational activities and nature reserves.
 The majority of the park is on land that was open cast for coal, with the main excavation sites filled by the artificial lakes.

 Description

 The park was officially opened on 27 May 1983, at a cost of £4 million.
 It aimed to provide an area for recreational pursuits, encourage wildlife to return to the area, and provide a flood protection plan for the areas downstream.

 When the construction was finished, the lakes were filled with fresh water from The Moss (about 2.5 km away) because the River Rother was so heavily polluted at that time.

 The park was formerly a mixture of meadows and marshy bullrush beds before the open cast excavation started.
-At the eastern side of the lake stands the Bedgrave Mill courtyard, where the visitor centre is located displaying the flood defence map and the original mill mechanism "flour into grain" exhibition from when it was a water mill, also there is a craft centre and "The Stables" cafe there.
+At the eastern side of the lake stands the Bedgrave Mill courtyard, where the visitor centre is located displaying the flood defence map and the original mill mechanism "flour into grain" exhibition from when it was a water mill.
+There is also a craft centre and "The Stables" cafe.

-Cable waterskiing and narrow-gauge railway
+Cable waterskiing and miniature railway

 Rother Valley Country Park is home to Sheffield Cable Waterski and Aqua Park.
-The cable waterski system was installed when the park was originally opened to the public and it was one of the few cable waterski systems in the UK at the time.
-In recent years an Aqua Park (inflatable obstacle course) has been also been added.
-The popularity of cable waterskiing has grown significantly since this time and there are now a number of these systems in the UK, mainly focused on offering kneeboarding and wakeboarding facilities and what is now called a Wake Park, which is a collection of obstacles (kickers, sliders, etc.) floating in the lake that riders will "hit" on their way round and do tricks from.
+The cable waterski system was installed when the park was originally opened to the public; it was one of the few cable waterski systems in the UK at the time.
+In recent years an Aqua Park (inflatable obstacle course) was added.
+The popularity of cable waterskiing has since grown significantly, and there are now a number of these systems in the UK, mainly focused on offering kneeboarding and wakeboarding facilities and what is now called a Wake Park, which is a collection of obstacles (kickers, sliders, etc.) floating in the lake that riders will "hit" on their way round and do tricks from.
 It is very similar to a snowboard or skateboard park.

-There is also a licensed waterfront bar and a café at Sheffield Cable Waterski.
+There are a licensed waterfront bar and a café at Sheffield Cable Waterski.